Samuel-Ricardo/bolao-da-copa_mobile/README.md

 <img width="350pt" src="./readme_files/copa-signin.png"/>

 <p align="justfy">
   This app has as a target, allow the users create yours own betting groups and share with her friends.
 Uses Google Auth and JWT to login, signin and handler users sessions.
+Create, share and have with the betting groups, good lucky :D
 </p>

 <p align="justfy">